- Union County Public Schools

 The Board is committed to ensuring that all stakeholders who utilize social media technology for professional purposes, including staff and students, do so in a safe and responsible manner.

-1. Professional social media sites that are school-based should be designed to address reasonable instructional, educational, or extra-curricular program matters;2.
-Each school year, schools will notify parents about the professional social media activities their children may participate in.3.
-Employees using professional social media have no expectation of privacy with regard to their use of such media.
-The district will regularly monitor professional social media sites to protect the school community.
+3. Employees using district social media have no expectation of privacy with regard to their use of such media.
+The district will regularly monitor district social media sites to protect the school community.

 3. Personal Social Media Use